marlenachatzigrigoriou/lab_assignments/README.md

 - [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/)
 - [Maven](https://maven.apache.org/download.cgi) (if running the project on command line)

+## Lab assignment #2
+A Java application (using the Maven build-automation tool) that reads a file with students’ grades, and generates its histogram.

-## How to build and run the project
+### How to build and run the project

 - Clone the repository to a local folder (```git clone https://github.com/marlenachatzigrigoriou/lab_assignments.git```)
 - Open the command line in your cloned reporitory and enter ```mvn package```